ianatgrafton/Get-AllAzureAdDevices/README.md

 This script is taken from https://o365reports.com/2023/04/18/get-azure-ad-devices-report-using-powershell/

-The script does not take piped input but requires command line input at runtime:
+The script does not take piped input but requires command line input at runtime: markup :    * -TenantID
-    * -TenantID
-        is the TenantID required for certificate based authentication
+              * is the TenantID required for certificate based authentication
     * -ClientID
         is the CLientID required for certificate based authentication
     * -CertificateThumbprint